nicksu100/puppet-openvpn/README.md

 Because I am using puppet keys this module enforces the use of tls-auth see [tls-auth](#tls-auth).

 ##Server Setup
-# Parameters:
-# - The $tun_dev tun device to configure the host on
-# - The $local_ip IP the server is the listening on.
-# - The $vpn_server gives the default IP range.
-# - The $vpn_route defines the push routes to our clients.
-# - The $log_level is the log level.
-# - The $cc_route client side routes to be published to server and all clients.
  ```
 # Sample Usage:
  $myhost2_iroute = "10.8.2.0 255.255.255.0"